-- Provide a table listing the key infrastructure necessary for the research & training activities. - It is not necessary to explain what the infrastructure is as you don't have space. - Research/technical Infrastructure: equipment, labs, software, technology, data sources, access to end users. - Administrative Infrastructure: staff training resources, library use, access to finance office, research office etc.
+- Provide a table listing the key infrastructure necessary for the research & training activities. - It is not necessary to explain what the infrastructure is as you don't have space.
+When appropriate, refer to B2- Section 5. - Research/technical Infrastructure: equipment, labs, software, technology, data sources, access to end users. - Administrative Infrastructure: staff training resources, library use, access to finance office, research office etc.